 One of the basics of building a financial foundation is saving.
-When you set savings goals, you’re more likely to develop long-term money habits that will benefit you.
-You’re also more likely to reach your objectives.
+By creating a plan and making saving a priority, you’re more likely to develop habits that put your money to work for you.

 If you’re looking for help in becoming a better saver, here are some tips on how to set savings goals.